TL;DR

 - Recurring survey feature to automate surveys at regular intervals

-Personal plans range from free to premium, while business plans start at $99 per month for two users.
+Personal plans range from free to premium, while business plans start at $79 per month for three full users.

 19. UserTesting – best user experience feedback tool

-UserTesting is a platform for getting rapid customer feedback on almost any customer experience you can imagine.
+UserTesting is a customer feedback software for getting rapid customer feedback on almost any customer experience you can imagine.
 Websites.
 Prototypes.
-Real-world experiences.
+Real-world customer experience.
 You name it!
 It helps you collect audio and video recordings, so you can see and hear the experiences of real people as they complete the tasks you’ve set.

 Key features: